5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ### DSDT-less config

-The configs contained in this repo are configured DSDT-less.
-This means, they don't use a patched DSDT.
+The config contained in this repo is DSDT-less.
+This means, it doesn't use a patched DSDT.
 Everything is patched live using binary renames and ACPI Hotpatches (SSDTs).
 So instead of replacing the *whole* system DSDT by a patched one during boot, only things which need fixing are addressed and patched-in on the fly (hence the term "hot-patching")  – just like it is supposed to be done nowadays.
 The benefits of this approach are:

 - Hotpatching is cleaner, more precise and independent of the installed BIOS version since it only addresses specific areas of ACPI tables which need patching.
-- Issues which might occur with newer macOS versions can be addressed and resolved easier by modifying or adding specific SSDTs without having to update and export the whole patched DSDT again.
+- Issues which might occur with newer macOS versions can be addressed and resolved easier by modifying or adding SSDTs without having to update and export the whole patched DSDT again.
 - The system boots faster, runs smoother and performance is better compared to using a patched DSDT.

 **NOTE**: Read and follow the install instruction carefully and thoroughly before you deploy the EFI folder if you want your system to boot successfully!